punktDe/vagrant-opnsense/README.md

 the system with `vagrant halt` and `vagrant up`, respectively.

-Then probably register an SSH public key for the root user, enable root login via SSH and change the OPNsense menu for a shell for root.
+Then probably register an SSH public key for the root user, enable root login via SSH and change the OPNsense menu to a shell for root.

 Enjoy!